-Since the intent of the International Aerial Robotics Competition (IARC) is to encourage new technology development of aerial robotics, Mission 7 tests participants with interaction with moving robots and navigation without external supports.
-This mission requires the unmanned aerial vehicle (UAV) to herd ground robots to one side of arena, avoid obstacles, keep height within limitation and compete with other aerial vehicles in the second part of the mission.
-Compared with former missions, Mission 7 diminishes the importance of simultaneous localization and mapping (SLAM), so new method is demanded.
+Since the intent of the International Aerial Robotics Competition (IARC) is to push new technology of aerial robots, Mission 7 challenges participators with interaction with moving robots and navigation without external aids.
+This mission requires the unmanned aerial vehicle (UAV) to herd ground robots to one side of arena, avoid obstacles, keep height within limitation and compete with other arial vehicles in second part of the mission.
+Compared with former missions, Mission 7 discourages the application of simultaneous localization and mapping (SLAM), so new method is demanded.

-The key factors of this mission are moving object tracking, high-speed control and strategy.
-In our solution, once the moving object is captured correctly by the camera, the velocity of target is equivalent to the UAV's.
-By calculating the UAV's velocity orientation we can make the decision whether interaction is needed or not.
-All processes happen in milliseconds and new control signal may come to the actuator before UAV reach stable, so a quick control algorithm is necessary.
-Since there are multiple targets, target robot should be selected first.
-After looking on to a specific target, the UAV can process into tracking or interaction operation.
+The key factors of this mission are moving object tracking, quick control and strategy.
+In our solution, once moving object is captured correctly by the camera, the velocity of target is linked to the UAV.
+By calculating UAV's velocity we can make the decision whether interaction is needed or not.
+All processes, including information fusion happen in a short time, next controller output may come to the actuator before UAV reach stable, so a quick control algorithm needs to be designed.
+Since there are multiple targets, strategy should be composed first.
+After choosing a specific target, the UAV can operate tracking or interaction.